ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/threat-explorer.md

 |Delivered     | Blocked        |
 |Junked     | Replaced        |

 Delivery location shows the results of policies and detections that run post-delivery.
 It's linked to a Delivery Action.
 This field was added to give insight into the action taken when a problem mail is found.
-Here are the possilbe values of delivery location:
+Here are the possible values of delivery location:

 1. Inbox or folder – The email is in inbox or a folder (according to your email rules).
 2. On-prem or external – The mailbox doesn’t exist on cloud but is on-premises.